katerinanavab/javadocs/docs/unit02/notes209.md

 ### Random Numbers

+{:.highlight}
-🎲 The ``Math.random()`` method returns a double number greater than or equal to 0.0, and less than 1.0.
+🎲 The ``Math.random()`` method returns a `double` number **greater than or equal to 0.0**, and **less than 1.0**.

-When we talk about ranges of numbers sometimes we need to be precise about whether the ends of the range are part of the range.
+When we talk about ranges of numbers, sometimes we need to be precise about whether the ends of the range are part of the range.
+When we need to be **precise** about this we’d say that it returns a number between 0, *inclusive*, and 1, *exclusive*, meaning *include* 0 but *exclude* 1.
+Lots of ranges in Java are expressed this way, as you’ll see later on with an inclusive bottom and exclusive top.

-For example, ``Math.random`` returns a number between 0 and 1, but does that mean it can return exactly 0?
+> For example, ``Math.random`` returns a number between 0 and 1, but does that mean it can return exactly 0?
 Or exactly 1?
+>
-As it turns out it can return 0 but never returns 1.
+> As it turns out, it can return 0.0, but never returns 1.0.

-When we need to be precise about this we’d say that it returns a number between 0, *inclusive*, and 1, *exclusive*, meaning *include* 0 but *exclude* 1.
-Lots of ranges in Java are expressed this way, as you’ll see later on with an inclusive bottom and exclusive top.
+#### MANIPULATING THE RETURN VALUE
+{:.no_toc}

 Getting a number between 0, inclusive, and 1, exclusive, may not seem all that useful.
-But we can expand the range easily enough.
-To see how, imagine you had less than a dollar to your name and you wanted to be richer—you’d want to find a way to **multiply** your money.
-If you could invest every penny you had in something that would multiply your money by 1,000 then instead of having somewhere between $0 and $1, then you’d have somewhere between $0 (inclusive—if you started with $0) and $1,000 (exclusive, since if you had even a fraction of a penny less than $1 multiplying by 1,000 would still leave you just a bit shy of $1,000.)
-If the investment multiplied your original money by a million, you’d have between $0 and $1,000,000!
-(But never *quite* $1,000,000.)

-Same trick applies to random numbers.
-The value ``Math.random`` returns is like the initial amount of money in your pocket, always a bit less than $1.

-You may have noticed that while the numbers generated were always in the range 0 to 10, all the numbers probably had a lot a digits after the decimal point.
-Often we want a random integer, with nothing after the decimal point.
+But we can expand the range easily enough by manipulating the output (adding, subtracing, multiplying or dividing the return value).
+And often we want a random integer, with nothing after the decimal point.
 Easy enough—casting a ``double`` to an ``int`` will throw away any values after the decimal point.
-For example,
+For example:

 ```java
     // rnd is an integer in the range 0-9 (from 0 up to 10).
     int rnd = (int)(Math.random()*10);
 ```